 The course is designed to address those overall learning goals and five more specific outcomes enumerated in the mathematical and scientific pathway to knowledge:

 For the Spring Semester we are allotted 14 weeks, not counting the additional week reserved for the Final Exam Schedule.
 Subtracting one week for Easter break, there remain 13 weeks available to cover the five units:

 Five units in 13 weeks means that our pace will be faster than 3 weeks per unit.
 There will be an exam after each of the first four units, and a final exam that is cumulative and cover the fifth unit.
 The exam dates are:

 35% for assignments, 10% on each unit exam (totaling 40%), 25% final.

 Many quiz and exam problems will be multiple choice.
 To ease my and the teaching assistant's loads, many of the in-class and take-home assignments will simply be graded for effort and completeness.
 Carefully compare your work with the detailed solutions whenever solutions are discussed in class or handed out, even if you got full credit.
 You may have gotten full credit just for effort.

 Late in-class and take-home assignments are generally accepted with a valid excuse, but only until the corresponding unit exam!
 In other words, Unit 1 assignments will not be accepted after the Unit 1 exam is given.
 Athletes who have given me their schedule of away games have a totally valid excuse that I will do my best to accommodate.
 Expect that there will be a lot to make up.
-Rely on your classmates, their notes, the textbook and the workbook.
+Rely on your classmates, their notes, and/or the optional textbook.
 I simply can’t re-deliver lectures to all the people who will inevitably miss one or more of them.